Doonesbury by Garry Trudeau for March 14, 2012

 25. Missing large

-babbie Premium Member about 12 years ago
+babbie Premium Member over 12 years ago

 Under Ceaucescu, Romanian women who became pregnant had to report periodically to the government to show they were still pregnant.
 Sounds like a logical extension of the Republican plan to overpopulate the USA with unwanted children.